ci-bonfire/Sprint/myth/_docs_src/api/overview.md

 If any of the controller methods don't need to be logged, you can turn it off by setting the class var `enable_logging` to false from the method itself.

 	$this->enable_logging = false;

+### api.enable_rate_limiting
+Rate Limiting restricts that a user cannot make more than `X` requests against the API per hour.
+The exact value is determined by the `api.rate_limits` setting, below.
+If `true` any user that exceeds that limit within the current hour will have their access denied until the start of the next hour.

+This works hand-in-hand with the logging feature so the logging feature MUST be enabled for the rate_limiting to work.

+	$config['api.enable_rate_limits'] = false;

+This setting can be overridden on a per-controller basis by setting the controller's class var `enable_rate_limits` to the desired setting.

+### api.rate_limits
+An integer with the number of requests per hour that a user can make against the API.

+	$config['api.rate_limits'] = 100;

+This setting can be overridden on a per-controller basis by setting the controller's class var `rate_limits` to the desired setting.